-The Theory Manual asserts that a challenge in modeling complex hydrologic systems is to maintain an acceptable level of numerical errors.
+The current draft version of the Theory Manual asserts that a challenge in modeling complex hydrologic systems is to maintain an acceptable level of numerical errors.
 However, no guidance is given on what is an acceptable level of numerical errors and what numerical errors to expect in applying the RSM.
 In addition, there is no clear statement on the sources of numerical errors in the RSM.
 Identification of suspicious numerical behavior and manifestations of numerical errors in RSM simulations should be provided in the documentation.
-Any numerical errors specific to the RSM theory assumptions should be identified and their manifestations in model simulations should be discussed in the main body of the Theory Manual.
+Any numerical errors specific to the RSM theory assumptions should be identified and their manifestations in model simulations should be discussed.
+Consolidation of error analyses stemming from the RSM conceptual formulation and development-presented in various papers by Lal (1998, 1998a, 2000) into a single document on "Guidelines for Managing Numerical Error" as proposed by the District will be a highly beneficial contribution to the RSM Documentation Set.
+Errors typically are common to all numerical models, model implementations, and simulation designs, to some extent.
+Presentation of guidelines for controlling model behavior and illustration of erroneous numerical artifacts should help alleviate errors in judgment on the part of potential RSM users.
+A well-crafted set of sensitivity analyses demonstrating the effects of parameter ranges on model results also can be beneficial in helping client users minimize the potential for erroneous simulations.
+A single document or chapter specifically discussing model uncertainty and numerical error will represent a vast improvement to the RSM documentation.

 All the assumptions behind the application of RSM to simulate regional flow in South Florida should be clearly stated and justified.
-It is not a weakness to simplify the description of a given flow process if it is justified, but it can be a weakness if the conditions under which the assumptions are valid are not stated clearly.
 Model limitations that arise from neglect of the inertia terms, and the consequences of these limitations in operational water management and restoration planning, must be clearly identified and discussed.
-Clearly stated model assumptions and limitations will facilitate comparative evaluations with other models that do not require the same assumptions.
-For example, MODHMS or MIKE-SHE can simulate more complex subsurface flow processes, such as variably saturated flow, and MODFLOW has some options that are not in RSM.
+Since one motivation for developing the RSM is the absence of other models with similar capabilities, clearly-stated model assumptions and limitations will facilitate comparative evaluations with other physically-based, spatially-distributed models.
+For example, MODHMS or MIKE-SHE can simulate variably saturated flow using Richard's equation, which is not currently planned for RSM.

 Additional documentation is needed to describe the validation of the RSM.
 Currently available validation examples in South Florida should be described in sufficient detail to allow users of RSM to reproduce the same results.
 Reproducing all documented examples builds model confidence and identifies any irregularities that might result from using different computer platforms.
-The documentation of validation examples also should be sufficient to allow users of other models (for example MIKE-SHE) to simulate these scenarios for comparative purposes.
+The documentation of validation examples also should be sufficient to allow users of other physically-based, spatially-distributed models to simulate these scenarios for comparative purposes and to build confidence in the RSM.